msperlin/GetLattesData/README.md

 - [Análise do Perfil dos Acadêmicos e de suas Publicações Científicas em Administração (in Portuguese)](http://www.scielo.br/scielo.php?script=sci_arttext&pid=S1415-65552017000100062)

-- Predatory publications in the Brazilian academic system: an empirical analysis (Working paper)
+- Is predatory publishing a real threat?
+Evidence from a large database study.
+[Working paper](https://www.dropbox.com/s/9xcuc8z64fntxob/PredatoryPublishing_v2.pdf?dl=0)

-Package `GetLattesData` is a wrap up of the functions that I've been using for accessing the dataset.
+Package `GetLattesData` is a wrap up of functions I've been using for accessing the dataset.
 It's main innovation is the possibility of downloading data directly from Lattes, without any manual work or captcha solving.

 # Installation